rust-community/team/README.md

 # team
-The Rust Community Team respository for managing projects
+The Rust Community Team repository for managing projects